go2dmny/hunt3/README.md

 3) Change code for your own API key from www.hunter.io
 4) Change Line 18 for your domain

+Use --help for optional switches.
-Use -fe to provide a text file with domains.
+Most common: Use -fe to provide a text file with domains.
 Must be in format www.domainname.com

 Output will be raw text (output.txt).